There are 3 categories of work authorisation:

 *Note these amounts include 8% holiday allowance

 After 5 years, a candidate with an HSM visa will be eligible for permanent residence.
-As a permanent resident, they will no longer have income thresholds or require company sponsorship.
+As permanent residents, they will no longer have income thresholds or require company sponsorship.

 Family/partner sponsorship